Dynamic Design Solutions announces the release of FEMtools 3.7.1.

 More information on these releases and how to download the installation packs is in the FEMtools Support site.
 A login name and password is required to access the support pages.
 If you have a current Maintenance and Support contract and did not yet receive a login name and password, then register at http://www.femtools.com/support.htm or send a request to firstname.lastname@example.org.

-Registrations are now accepted for the technology course on Verification, Validation and Model Updating that will take place on March 26-28, 2014 in Leuven, Belgium.
-All presentations will be in English.
+Registrations are now accepted for the Technology Course on Verification, Validation and Model Updating that will take place on March 26-28, 2014 in Leuven, Belgium.
+Later in the year, the same course will be presented in Fullerton (Los Angeles) on July 28-30, 2014.

-This course is intended for anyone that is interested in learning the state-of-the-art in finite element model validation and updating.
+This course is intended for anyone that is interested in learning the state-of-the-art in finite element model validation and updating with a focus on structural dynamics.
 FEMtools will be used for hands-on exercises during approximately half of the time and is therefore also a good opportunity for new customers and evaluators to get started with the program.
+It is therefore also a good opportunity for new users, occasional users and evaluators to learn more about FEMtools.

 For more information and registration click here.